Pier Gerlofs Donia: Early life and family

 Pier Gerlofs was born around 1480 in Kimswerd near the city of Harlingen, Wonseradeel (modern Friesland, Netherlands).
 Pier Gerlofs was one of at least four children born to Fokel Sybrants Bonga and Gerlof Piers.
 Pier's mother Fokel was the daughter of the Schieringer noblemen Sybrant Doytsesz Bonga of Bongastate, Kimswerd.

 Pier married Rintsje Syrtsema and they had two children, a son named Gerlof and a daughter named Wobbel, who were born around 1510.
 Pier died in 1520, and in 1525, Pier's mother appointed in her will Pier's brother, Sybren, as guardian of Pier's children, who still were minors.
 Pier and his brother-in-law, Ane Pijbes (husband of Tijdt Gerlofs), were partners in the farming estate of Meyllemastate in Kimswerd.

 Wijerd Jelckama often is described by 18th and 19th-century authors as the nephew of Grutte Pier.
 Contemporary Worp van Thabor identifies him simply as Weird van Bolsward.
 Modern authors such as J.J.
-Kalma doubt the nephew connection, and Brouwer in the Encyclopedia of Friesland states that Weird was not Grutte Pier's nephew but instead his "lieutenant".
+Kalma doubt the nephew connection, and Brouwer in the Encyclopedia of Friesland states that Wijerd was not Grutte Pier's nephew but instead his "lieutenant".